S3-working-group/s3-practical-guide/docs/all.md

 -   _Describe Organizational Drivers_ – Building a shared mental model of the situation you want to address, is essential for successfully designing, running and later on, evaluating experiments.
 -   _Clarify Intended Outcome_ – A clear description of the intended outcome of an experiment is essential for understanding whether or not an experiment produced the intended result.
 -   _Evaluation Criteria_ – Defining clear criteria for determining success before the start of an experiment, helps to reveal flaws in its design and supports effective evaluation of outcomes.
--   _Consent Decision Making_ – An effective group process for viewing a proposition from a diversity of perspectives and testing whether or not an experiment is good enough and safe enough to run.
+-   _Consent Decision-Making_ – An effective group process for viewing a proposition from a diversity of perspectives and testing whether or not an experiment is good enough and safe enough to run.
 -   _Evaluate and Evolve Agreements_ – An experiment needs to be regularly reviewed to determine what outcomes it achieves, and as a consequence, potentially adapted or even stopped.
 -   _Limit Work in Progress_ – Limit the number of concurrent experiments  to avoid overwhelm and maintain a steady flow of value.
 -   _Create A Pull-System for Organizational Change_ – Inviting and enabling people to run experiments when they discover organizational needs allows for effective and decentralized adaption of the organization.